JoyCuratoR/About-Tori-Ann-Cheung/README.md

 # 💫About Me :
+Hello I'm Tori-Ann, nice to meet you!

+## In Pursuit of Curiosity | Projects I've Done
+1. Research Paper PDF Summarizer
+2. Word & N-gram frequency and plotting wordclouds to create a personalized and optimal group of words to learn in a different language (think: 80/20 rule)
+3. Used SQL to find cities that are best for workations/digital nomads by measuring metrics based on highest amount of sunshine hours, fastest WIFI speed, and rent that is ≤ 1200 British pounds.

+## 🚧 Work-In-Progress Projects & Plans:

+1. Google Data Analytics Professional Certificate
+  ✅ Course 1 - 3

-I'm currently working on a recommendation system to add as part of a project called Honeymoon.
+2. I'm working on a recommendation system to add as part of a project called Honeymoon.
 Honeymoon's purpose is to provide a detailed dashboard for a two-week trip to Europe.
 It'll contain travel routes of both inter-city transportation and city-to-city transportation such as trains & planes.
 Honeymoon will also track weather, ticket prices for air travel, and hotel/airbnb rental prices.
 Additionally, the project will hold information regarding the best attractions to go to and the best restaurants to eat at.

-I'm currently learning about sentiment analysis and learning from BCG's (Boston Consulting Group) Climate & Sustainability virtual experience program.
+## 🧭 Side Quests:

+Right now, I'm learning about Sentiment Analysis & Predictive Analytics & Data Mining with R & Rattle

+## 📬 Conversation Starters:

 Ask me about how and why I got into data analytics/science & machine learning!

+## 💬 Fun Fact:
 Ever since I began bookbinding and making my own notebooks, I have more notebooks than I know what to do with.